oyekanmiayo/dsa-all-langs/graph/README.md

     |-----------------------------------------|
     | Constant Space / O(1)                   |

-(Make a note here about how graphs don't usually come pre-packaged in a language like other data structures.)

-## Internals (Graphs Traversals)

 ## Terminologies
 1. **Indegree**: This is the number of incoming edges for a node in a directed graph.
 For an edge to be counted as incoming, the node must be the destination.
 An edge is incoming for a node if the edge is directed at that node.
 2. **Outdegree**: This is the number of outgoing edges for a node in a graph.